alinex/node-config/README.md

 the earlier ones.
 So the order looks like:

 1. Use each directory in given search list order
-2. Use files with only basenames
+2. Use files with only base names
 3. Use the partial extensions in alphabetical order